evie-lau/Unifi-gateway-wpa-supplicant/README.md

 # Unifi Gateway wpa_supplicant bypass for ATT fiber modem
 Use this guide to setup wpa_supplicant with your Unifi gateway to bypass the ATT modem.

-This will work on any modern [Unifi Console or Gateway](https://www.reddit.com/r/Ubiquiti/comments/1870ryr/unifi_gateways_explained_as_simple_as_possible/).
+This will work on any modern [Unifi Console or Gateway](https://www.reddit.com/r/Ubiquiti/comments/1870ryr/unifi_gateways_explained_as_simple_as_possible/) running UniFi OS 3.x or 4.x.
 To my knowledge, that includes everything except the original USG which will have a different process that is already well documented over the years (check [Additional resources](#additional-resources)).

 > [!IMPORTANT]
 > Take note of your Unifi gateway's WAN port interface name.
 In the rest of the guide, I'll be using `eth1` because that is the WAN interface for the UXG Lite.
 If using another Unifi gateway, replace the interface name appropriately.